-How do we know the number of victims in the Einsatzgruppen reports is reliable?
+How do we know the Einsatzgruppen reports are reliable?

 Holocaust deniers claim: